paws-r/paws/cran/paws.database/cran-comments.md

 ## R CMD check results

-There were no ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs, or Notes.
-Notes:
-checking installed package size ...
-NOTE installed size is  5.2Mb sub-directories of 1Mb or more:
-    R      2.1Mb
-    help   3.0Mb

-Maintainer Notes: tarball package size:  800.6K
+Maintainer Notes: tarball package size:  822.57K

 ## Downstream dependencies